 For full information on these courses students should consult the Calendars of the teaching institutions.

 TIMETABLES

-The following section contains timetables for students in the faculties of Arts, Science, Commerce and Music.
+The following section contains timetables for students in the faculties of Arts, Science, Law, Commerce and Music.

-Timetables for students at the Special Schools and those in the Faculty of Law will appear on noticeboards at the beginning of the session.
+Timetables for students at the Special Schools will appear on noticeboards at the beginning of the session.